Family Law

 A military divorce creates unique situations that are not otherwise found in a typical divorce situation.
 Specific state and federal laws apply that are unique to the situation.
 There are laws set in place that purpose in the protection of active duty military members so that they can respond to divorce situations and they have to be personally served with a divorce summons.

 During a divorce case a child can gain a negative view of a parent due to the influence of the other parent.
 They may begin to see their parent as responsible for the divorce and they can closely associate their opinions with what the other parent has told them.
+If you are in this situation, you may have legal recourse.

 When children are factored into a divorce, many decisions will have to be worked through.
 One of these is visitation rights by the non-custodial parent.
 The length and other factors of visitation rights will be determined by the location of both parties, the relationship of the parent to child, and most importantly, whatever is in the best interest of the child.